-GOP candidates want Trump surrogates banned from Fox News debate spin room
+Fox won’t let Trump aides into post-debate ‘spin room’ as ex-president skips event

 With the former president saying that he will not participate in the primary debates given his lead in the polls, he will be represented in Milwaukee on Wednesday night by his eldest son, Donald Trump Jr and his son’s fiancée Kimberly Guilfoyle in addition to a number of other close allies who are also planning to attend.

-The Messenger reports that there has been a move by campaign staffers of some other candidates to bar Trump representatives from monopolising the spin room at the Fox News-hosted event arranged by the Republican National Committee.
+The Messenger reported on Monday that there has been a move by campaign staffers of some other candidates to bar Trump representatives from monopolising the spin room at the Fox News-hosted event arranged by the Republican National Committee.

-It is unclear how successful they might be given there is nothing explicit in the debate rules to stop them from making themselves available to the media backstage.

-However, representatives of the candidates who will actually be on stage are unhappy, arguing that if the former president is not participating in the debate then he should not be allowed surrogates to speak on his behalf.

 “If we didn’t agree to the RNC rules, I wouldn’t be let in the room, so why should they?” one staffer told The Messenger.

 Among those expected to attend in addition to Mr Trump Jr and Ms Guilfoyle are Ohio Senator JD Vance, former Arizona gubernatorial candidate Kari Lake, Georgia Rep Marjorie Taylor Greene, and Florida reps Matt Gaetz and Byron Donalds.
+It now appears they won’t be able to hype their candidate in the spin room.

 An adviser to one rival candidate called the possibility of Mr Trump not showing up as “bulls***, total lunacy”.